ROCm/half/web/Mainpage.md

 In contrast to the float-to-half conversion, which reduces precision, the conversion from [half](\ref half_float::half) to `float` (and thus to any other type implicitly convertible to `float`) is implicit, because all values represetable with half-precision are also representable with single-precision.
 This way the half-to-float conversion behaves similar to the builtin float-to-double conversion and all arithmetic expressions involving both half-precision and single-precision arguments will be of single-precision type.
 This way you can also directly use the mathematical functions of the C++ standard library, though in this case you will invoke the single-precision versions which will also return single-precision values, which is (even if maybe performing the exact same computation, see below) not as conceptually clean when working in a half-precision environment.

-You may also specificy explicit half-precision literals, since the library provides a user-defined literal inside the half_float::literal namespace, which you just need to import (assuming support C++11 user-defined literals):
+You may also specificy explicit half-precision literals, since the library provides a user-defined literal inside the half_float::literal namespace, which you just need to import (assuming support for C++11 user-defined literals):

 ~~~~{.cpp}
 using namespace half_float::literal;